costoffreedom/costoffreedom-book/book/authors/jean-noel-montagne.md

-Jean Noël Montagné, founder of a hackerspace in Nice, France, called Nicelab, "Open Laboratory of Nice".
+Jean Noël Montagné, founder of a hackerspace in Nice, France, called Nicelab, “Open Laboratory of Nice”.